loucarnevali/loucarnevali/README.md

 - 🤝 I’m looking for an oportunity **to get in the tech market**

-- 💬 Ask me about **Front-end development, design and accessibility.
+- 💬 Ask me about **Web development, design and accessibility.
 Also about travels, tv shows, food and family!**

 - 📫 How to reach me **loucafumee@gmail.com**